yasuba/scalaShop/README.md

-##ScalaShop
+#ScalaShop

-To run the tests:
+To run the tests (with SBT installed):
-(With SBT installed)

     cd Checkout
     sbt test

-Instructions:
+##Instructions

 Implement the code for a supermarket checkout that calculates the total price of a number of items.
 In a normal supermarket, things are identified using